On the Thermal Transport Puzzles in $\alpha$-RuCl$_3$: Relation to Thermal Hall

 \section{Relation to Thermal Hall}

-As discussed in the Introduction, another notable thermal transport phenomenon is the surprisingly large thermal Hall effect, which starts to ramp up at around $4\K$ and peaks at around $10\K$, see Fig.~\ref{fig:expt_summary_Hall}, the recent data reprinted from \cite{Ong2}.
+As discussed in the introduction, another notable thermal transport phenomenon is the surprisingly large thermal Hall effect, which starts to ramp up at around $4\K$ and peaks at around $10\K$ \cite{Ong2}.
 While initially speculated to have an origin in the chiral Majorana edge mode of Kitaev spin liquid, later phenomenological theory suggests an origin in gapped magnons with topological Chern band \cite{Kimmagnon}, and the predictions of this theory agree well with the recent data \cite{Ong2}.

 It is natural to ask whether the interesting phenomena in the longitudinal thermal transport and the thermal Hall transport are related.
 The temperature regimes of the two phenomena are different: as the temperature rises to where $\kappa_H$ starts to ramp up, the dips in the longitudinal $\kappa$ are already diminishing.
 The plausible heat carriers are also different: as we have argued in Section \ref{sect_general}, at the low temperatures at which the dips in $\kappa$ are seen, the heat current is carried by acoustic phonons; on the other hand, the thermal Hall current are carried by gapped magnons, hence only occurring at the temperature scale of the gap, $\sim 10\K$.
 However, the plausible mechanisms behind these two phenomena do have an important connection -- they both involve low energy spin states competing in the regime $8\T < B < 12\T$.